spraakbanken/sparv-pipeline/docs/developers-guide/sparv-decorators.md

 - `name`: Optional name to use instead of the function name.
 - `config`: List of Config instances defining config options for the exporter.
 - `language`: List of supported languages.
 If no list is supplied all languages are supported.
-- `order`: If several annotators have the same output, this integer value will help decide which to try to use first.
+- `order`: If several exporters have the same output, this integer value will help decide which to try to use first.
 A lower number indicates higher priority.
 - `abstract`: Set to True if this exporter has no output.